Florune/florune-documentation/src/terms.md

 * store account seeds
 * store encrypted backups
 * provide cloud key recovery
-* provide SRP-based recovery
+* provide cloud SRP recovery
 * store wallet secrets in any form

 The only way to recover your keys is through **your locally stored passphrase or recovery phrase**.

-If you lose your keys:
+If you lose your keys or SRP:

 * Florune **cannot** restore access
 * Florune **cannot** reset accounts